 Sapling AI started as a writing assistant with grammar checking and autocomplete features.
 Its AI detector was added as a secondary feature, and honestly, it feels like one.
 The tool is free and accessible, which is nice.
 But when it comes to actually detecting AI-generated content, Sapling falls short of nearly every dedicated detector on the market.

 The core problem is accuracy on human text.
 While Sapling claims 97% accuracy on its website, a peer-reviewed study published in Instars: A Journal of Student Research (May 2025) tested Sapling and found something alarming: while it identified AI-generated samples with 100% accuracy, it struggled badly with human-written text.
 Only 10% of human samples avoided a false positive.
 That means Sapling flagged 9 out of 10 legitimate human texts as AI-generated.
-On Trustpilot, users echo this finding with a 2.4-star rating, and reviewers have called it "The King of False Positives," noting that the tool flags essentially everything as AI.
+On Trustpilot, users echo this finding with a low rating, and reviewers have called it "The King of False Positives," noting that the tool flags essentially everything as AI.

 The feature set is barebones compared to dedicated detectors.
 Sapling's free tier limits you to 2,000 characters per scan (roughly 300-400 words).
 That's barely enough for a single paragraph.
 It offers no batch processing, no plagiarism checking, and no detailed sentence-level reports in its free version.
 There's a Chrome extension that adds a "Detect AI" button on platforms like ChatGPT and Claude, which is convenient.
 But convenience doesn't matter if the results aren't trustworthy.